duritong/trocla/README.md

     :table: 'trocla'
 ```

 These examples are by no way complete, moneta has much more to offer.
+Please have a look at [moneta's documentation](https://github.com/minad/moneta/blob/master/README.md) for further information.

 ### Backend encryption

+By default trocla does not encrypt anything it stores.
 You might want to let Trocla encrypt all your passwords, at the moment the only supported way is SSL.
-By default trocla does not encrypt any passwords stored on the disk.
+Given that often trocla's store is on the same system at it's being used, there might be little sense to encrypt everything while the encryption keys are on the same system.
+However, if you are for example using an existing DB cluster using backend encryption you won't store any plaintext passwords within the database system.

 ### Backend SSL encryption

-Required configuration to enable ssl based encryption of all passwords:
+To enable SSL encryption (e.g. by using your puppet masters SSL keys), you need to set the following configuration options:

 ```YAML
 encryption: :ssl